Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 His Eminence Seraphim, Metropolitan of Kythira

 “We recently mourned the thousands of dead after the shocking and devastating earthquake in neighboring Syria and Turkey.
 There was no less pain and no less mourning for the victims of the Tempe tragedy.
 And along with these sad events comes another very sad event of spiritual texture and importance, the foretold cruel and relentless persecution of two hundred Monks and probationers of the eponymous Lavra of Kiev, by order of the state authorities of Ukraine.
-The incessant war between the orthodox peoples of Russia and Ukraine, which has been going on for more than a year and is “going on well”, is not enough.
-The Orthodox Martyr for the people of Ukraine and its Canonical Orthodox Church under His Beatitutde Metropolitan Onufriy, and the many hierarchs around him, is persecuted in a cruel and merciless way by the leadership of the anti-canonical “Hierarchy”, with the “sword” of the Ukrainian state power.
-17 years ago, during my first ministry as a member of the Synod (2005–2006), I had the blessing, under the authority of the blessed Archbishop Mr. Christodoulos of the Holy Synod, to represent the Church of Greece, accompanied by the current Theophilus.
-Bishop of Christianoupolis, Mr. Prokopiou, at the festive events in honor of the then Mak.
-Metropolitan of Kyiv and all Ukraine Mr. Vladimir, on completing 40 years of Priesthood and High Priesthood.
+The incessant war between the Orthodox peoples of Russia and Ukraine, which has been going on for more than a year and is “going on well,” is not enough.
+The Orthodox Martyr for the people of Ukraine and its Canonical Orthodox Church under His Beatitutde Metropolitan Onuphrius, and the many hierarchs around him, is persecuted in a cruel and merciless way by the leadership of the anti-canonical “Hierarchy”, with the “sword” of the Ukrainian state power.
+17 years ago, during my first ministry as a member of the Synod (2005–2006), I had the blessing, under the authority of the blessed Archbishop Christodoulos of the Holy Synod, to represent the Church of Greece, accompanied by the current God-lover.
+Bishop of Christianoupolis, Procopius, at the festive events in honor of the then Metropolitan of Kiev and all Ukraine, Vladimir, on completing 40 years of Priesthood and Episcopate.
 Then I was given the extraordinary opportunity and blessing to worship the Holy Pilgrimages and the holy Relics of the Kiev Lavra.
 A very moving and unforgettable pilgrimage in a sacred and mystical atmosphere.
 The holy relics, clothed in their High Priestly or priestly vestments, exuded the fragrance of holiness.
 Unforgettable moments of holy contemplation and spiritual exchange.
 These holy places of the famous Lavra of Kiev, which has life, flourishing and spiritual radiation for 10 centuries, were recently highlighted and restored by two hundred Monks.
 However, the detaining “Hierarchy” with the force and enforcement of the detaining State contributed to the expulsion of the Monks in question from the Monastery of Repentance by the end of tomorrow (March 29, 2023).
 Wailing and wailing befits this depressing and painful situation.
 “But he who disturbs (them) will suffer the pity, whoever does not” (Gal.
 5,10).
 I express my fervent wish and hope that both our Holy Synod of the Church of Greece, as well as the other local Autocephalous Orthodox Churches, will take the appropriate position and will strongly disapprove of this anti-holy spirit work at the expense of faithful and dedicated souls.”

 Metropolitan Seraphim of Kythira, 28 March 2023